bsilcox1990/se_project_todo-app/README.md

 # Simple Todo App

 This app allows a user to keep track of a todo list with deadlines.
-It allows the user to add new items to the list, check them off when they are completed, and delete them.

 ## Functionality